Holiday Home Tour Blog Hop:

 The Holiday Home Tour Blog Hop is packed with holiday inspiration.
 From wrapping gifts to fine dinning and everything in-between.
 Each home has its unique style.
 We hope you enjoy the tour and thank you for stopping by.
 Please hop over to also see these amazing holiday homes and gourmet treats by Lia at Southern Yankee DIY and Denise at Swellegant Life.
 We hope you have fun on the tour:

-First stop at Kippi at Home is the sweet station:
+First stop at Kippi at Home is the Christmas desserts station: